 The severity of lactose intolerance varies among different patients.
 Some patients can not digest any milk product while some can eat and drink a small amount of milk or consume certain types of milk products without developing any symptoms.

 Lactose intolerance poses a big challenge for the patients as they have to avoid the discomfort caused due to the consumption of milk and dairy products and also ensure their body gets enough supply of calcium for maintaining the health of bones and teeth.
-Ayurvedic medications can provide relief from the intolerance to dairy products and allow the patients to consume milk without causing any discomfort, which is considered a complete food.
+Ayurvedic medications can provide relief from the intolerance symptoms to dairy products.

 The patients suffering from this condition should know the foods to avoid preventing the lactose intolerance symptoms from occurring.
 They should avoid eating and drinking milk and the dairy products like yogurt, and cheese.